lawrie/blackicemxbook/RetroComputing/RetroComputing.md

 The Jupiter Ace was a Forth machine.

-[This port](V) is a simpler one that does not require custom firmware It can be build using the build.sh file.
+[This port](https://github.com/lawrie/Ice40JupiterAce/tree/master/blackicemx) is a simpler one that does not require custom firmware.
+It can be build using the build.sh file.

 ## Apple One